Energy in Ireland: Carbon Tax

 In 2010 the country's carbon tax was introduced at €15 per tonne of CO_{2} emissions (approx. US$20 per tonne).

+From 1 May 2025, the natural gas carbon tax rate was €11.48 per MWh at gross calorific value, based on a carbon charge of €63.50 per tonne of CO2 emitted.

 The tax applies to kerosene, marked gas oil, liquid petroleum gas, fuel oil, and natural gas.
 The tax does not apply to electricity because the cost of electricity is already included in pricing under the Single Electricity Market (SEM).
 Similarly, natural gas users are exempt if they can prove they are using the gas to "generate electricity, for chemical reduction, or for electrolytic or metallurgical processes".
 Partial relief is granted for natural gas covered by a greenhouse gas emissions permit issued by the Environmental Protection Agency.
 Such gas will be taxed at the minimum rate specified in the EU Energy Tax Directive, which is €0.54 per megawatt-hour at gross calorific value."
 Pure biofuels are also exempt.
 The Economic and Social Research Institute (ESRI) estimated costs between €2 and €3 a week per household: a survey from the Central Statistics Office reports that Ireland's average disposable income was almost €48,000 in 2007.

 Activist group Active Retirement Ireland proposed a pensioner's allowance of €4 per week for the 30 weeks currently covered by the fuel allowance and that home heating oil be covered under the Household Benefit Package.

 The tax is paid by companies.
 Payment for the first accounting period was due in July 2010.
 Fraudulent violation is punishable by jail or a fine.

 The NGO Irish Rural Link noted that according to ESRI a carbon tax would weigh more heavily on rural households.
 They claim that other countries have shown that carbon taxation succeeds only if it is part of a comprehensive package that includes reducing other taxes.

 In 2011, the coalition government of Fine Gael and Labour raised the tax to €20/tonne.
 Farmers were granted tax relief.

 The Minister for Finance introduced, with effect from 1 May 2013, a solid fuel carbon tax (SFCT).
 The Revenue Commissioners have responsibility for administering the tax.
 It applies to coal and peat and is chargeable per tonne of product.